Architecture, Design & Construction Industries

 Widening the reach of architecture, design and construction companies can be challenging.
 As most industries do, these markets tend to be comprised of closely-knit communities that have a language of their own.

-That’s why, when THO was tasked with developing a campaign to recruit and retain top talent for a specialty construction company we didn’t just focus on construction trade publications.
-We utilized media in fields such as business, finance and hospitality to disseminate a message that the company was an exciting place to work with a management that was clued into cultural and social trends.
+That’s why, when THO was tasked with developing a campaign to recruit and retain top talent for a specialty construction company, we didn’t just focus on construction trade publications.
+We utilized media in fields such as business, finance and hospitality to disseminate a message that the company was an exciting place to work with management that was clued into cultural and social trends.
 We developed a social media campaign that increased the company’s followers exponentially, and our supporting media campaign significantly increased visibility for the company.
 As a result, we created a platform that positioned the company as not only a leader in the industry, but created a personality that showcased their brand.

 A Toolbox Filled with Ideas: